o3de/community/guides/deprecation.md

 ### System/Feature Deprecation - Initial Steps

 1. Create an RFC in the appropriate sig (e.g. [sig-content](https://github.com/o3de/sig-content), [sig-simulation](https://github.com/o3de/sig-simulation)) to notify the community of the system to be deprecated.
-(Check the [CODEOWNERS](https://github.com/o3de/o3de/blob/development/.github/CODEOWNERS) file if you're unsure which sig the deprecation belongs to)
+(Check the [CODEOWNERS](https://github.com/o3de/o3de/blob/development/.github/CODEOWNERS) file if you're unsure which sig the deprecation belongs to).

    - Include why it's being removed and identify alternatives if customers depend on 'X' feature.
    - As part of the RFC determine a deprecation schedule.